 A phenomenon related to ASE, but with important physical differences, is superfluorescence.

 Coherence Properties of Amplified Spontaneous Emission

-The temporal coherence of ASE can be very low.
+The temporal coherence of ASE can be very low, if its bandwidth is large.
 In the time domain, the associated electric field exhibits fast random fluctuations, i.e., it has a rather short coherence time and coherence length.
 In the frequency domain, this corresponds to a large optical bandwidth.
 That bandwidth can be of the order of the gain bandwidth, but particularly in high-gain situations it is often substantially smaller than that.

 The spatial coherence of ASE depends strongly on the circumstances.
 ASE from a short laser crystal, which is pumped with a large mode area, can have quite low spatial coherence, as the effective laser gain in substantially different propagation directions can be similar.
 On the other hand, ASE from a rare-earth-doped single-mode fiber can exhibit essentially perfect spatial coherence.
 This implies that such ASE can be well focused to a very small spot if suitable focusing optics (with low chromatic aberrations) are used.

 Is Amplified Spontaneous Emission Unavoidable?